cpplibv/libv/LIBV-TODO.md

 libv.frame: fix clipboard thread libv.frame.glfw.frame: Added glfwSetWindowIcon for setting the icon of a window libv.frame: icon support, glfwSetWindowIcon(window, 2, images);, Preferred in 3 resolutions are: 16x16, 32x32, 48x48, (maybe as an extra 24x24, 64x64)
+libv.frame.glfw.monitor: Added glfwGetMonitorPos, glfwGetMonitorPhysicalSize and glfwGetMonitorName for retrieving monitor properties libv.frame.glfw.monitor: Added glfwGetMonitorWorkarea function for retrieving the monitor work area (#920,#989,#1322) libv.frame.glfw.monitor: Added glfwGetMonitorContentScale

 --- STACK ------------------------------------------------------------------------------------------

-libv.frame.glfw.monitor: Added glfwGetMonitorPos, glfwGetMonitorPhysicalSize and glfwGetMonitorName for retrieving monitor properties libv.frame.glfw.monitor: Added glfwGetMonitorWorkarea function for retrieving the monitor work area (#920,#989,#1322) libv.frame.glfw.monitor: Added glfwGetWindowContentScale, glfwGetMonitorContentScale and glfwSetWindowContentScaleCallback for DPI-aware rendering libv.frame.glfw.frame: Added glfwSetWindowMonitor for switching between windowed and full screen modes and updating the monitor and desired video mode of full screen windows

-libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it | DisplayMode change itself has some issues libv.frame: implement setDisplayMode without cmdFrameRecreate libv.frame: bug: hide then restore breaks something (the redraw?), repeated show fixes it
+libv.frame.glfw.frame: Added glfwSetWindowMonitor for switching between windowed and full screen modes and updating the monitor and desired video mode of full screen windows libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it | DisplayMode change itself has some issues libv.frame: implement setDisplayMode without cmdFrameRecreate libv.frame: bug: hide then restore breaks something (the redraw?), repeated show fixes it

+libv.frame.glfw.frame: Added glfwGetWindowContentScale and glfwSetWindowContentScaleCallback for DPI-aware rendering

-libv.frame: add a mutex to event callbacks and event queue libv.frame: add a mutex to windowHandlers
+libv.frame: add a mutex to event callbacks and event queue libv.frame: add a mutex to windowHandlers libv.frame: add a mutex to monitors map

 libv.frame.input: Question should I couple scancode with key for each key states libv.frame: add a single state for show/hidden/maximized/minimized